 Short press the button to set the LED’s to flash.
-The colour of the flash indicates the currently selected assistance level.
+The colour of the flash indicates the current assistance level selected.

 Repeat the process described above to select Level 2/Orange and Level 3/Red.

-To fully disengage all power assistance, simply double press the button until the LED flashes white.
+To fully disengage all power assistance, simply double press the button to cycle through the Green, Orange and Red assistance levels and release the button once it flashes white.

 Handlebar Control Unit (iWoc Trio)

 Press Button A (top button) to change to the next level of assistance up to Level 3.

 If pressed again the unit will vibrate twice to warn you that maximum assistance has been reached.